igorski/molecular-music-generator/README.md

 Molecular Music Generator
 =========================

-Molecular Music Generator (MMG) is an application that uses a simple algorithm to generate musical patterns which can be fed to hardware or software instruments.
+The Molecular Music Generator (MMG) is an application that uses a simple algorithm to generate musical patterns which can be fed to hardware or software instruments.

 The properties of the algorithm can easily be defined in a graphical interface, which will then be rendered into a MIDI file, which can in turn be opened in DAW music software or be played back by synthesizers.

-If you just want to make music and aren't interested in modifying the source code, no worries, there is a pre-compiled program in this repository (see the _/dist_-folder) so you can jump straight to the "_How to run_" section below.
+If you just want to make music and aren't interested in modifying the source code, no worries, there are pre-compiled programs readily available as macOS (_.dmg_) and Windows (_.msi_) installers right [here](https://github.com/igorski/molecular-music-generator/tree/master/dist).

 About the algorithm
 -------------------